sgtRoberty/Mascot-Tutorial/README.md

 </figure>

-We keep the default priors for the parameters gammaShape and kappa.
+We keep the default priors for the site model parameters `gammaShape` and `kappa`.

 ### Specify the MCMC chain length (MCMC)

-Now switch to the "MCMC" tab.
+Now switch to the _MCMC_ tab.
 Here we can set the length of the MCMC chain and decide how frequently the parameter and trees are logged.
 For this dataset, 2 million iterations should be sufficient.
 In order to have enough samples but not create too large files, we can set the logEvery to 2000, so we have 1001 samples overall.
 Do this for the tracelog and the treelog.
 Next, we have to save the `*.xml` file using **File** >> **Save as**.

 <figure>